 The social clubs in Burma’s oil-producing region were exclusively for the expatriate employees, which parallels the system in colonial Indian settlements (Grindle, 1997b).
 The Indians and Burmese, on the other hand, lived austere lives.
 British oil companies in India did provide some housing facilities for the Indian and some Burmese workers, though food and travel were not paid for (Grindle, 1997a, p.
 45).
 In 1938, Indian as well as Burmese workers of the BOC and BBPC in the Chauk oilfield struck work (Grindle, 1997a, p.
 71).
 G.A.F.
 Grindle, a manager at BBPC, conceded that these workers had legitimate grievances: in addition to the conditions mentioned above, the Indian workers ‘lived in barracks, plain unfurnished quarters of about sixty feet by twenty … None had their families with them and the majority stayed for two or three years before returning to India’.
 Until the shifts for drilling crews were reduced to eight hours in the late 1930s, the ‘native drilling staff of BOC and BBPC appear to have worked twelve-hour shifts (Grindle, 1997a , p.72).
 Despite growing pressure for Indianization in the inter-war years, as well as evidence of real progress in Indianization of the Indian civil service, BOC remained entirely ethnocentric in its IHRM practices.

 Highly ethnocentric attitudes were revealed in the way in which BOC reported on the casualties suffered by its workforce during the Second World War, when Japanese forces invaded Burma (BOC Annual Reports, 1940s; Corley, 1988), with the firm’s annual reports evincing more concern for the smaller number of British casualties than the much larger number of Burmese and Indian workers who were killed or unaccounted for.
 For example, the Chairman informed the shareholders of the company in 1942 that ‘It is with great regret that I have to report the addition of a further seven fatal casualties from acts of War to the six intimated last year among our employees.
 These were again men of U.K. origin, but, with one exception, normally serving with us in the East.
-Four more of this category have been reported prisoners of War’ (BOC Annual Report for 1942) .
-The same report discussed, in passing, the 257 deaths amongst its Indian staff in Burma, as well as noting that almost all its Burmese staff had remained in that country, where ‘we have no news of their welfare’ (BOC Annual Report for 1942).
+Four more of this category have been reported prisoners of War’ (BOC Annual Report for 1942, p.3) .
+The same report discussed, in passing, the 257 deaths amongst its Indian staff in Burma, as well as noting that almost all its Burmese staff had remained in that country, where ‘we have no news of their welfare’ (BOC Annual Report for 1942, p.3).

 1947 and beyond